 I haven’t even touched the cartridge, and already I am bursting at the seams with things to talk about.
 I am obsessed with the game, and I have so much to say about it.
 I’ll start with how I got introduced to the game.
 You’ll have to humour me as I bore you to death with ye olde tales of Game Boy nerdery.

 My initial contact with the game came through an older cousin.
 He was playing a lot of video games, and on multiple occasions he gave me video games.
 They were presumably sold to me with my mother paying him without telling me.
 My sister got a Game Boy with the quintessential Tetris and Super Mario Land from him, which allowed me to discover the portable adventures of Mario.
 I got Killer Instinct on SNES from him years later, but he made sure to warn me that he was keeping the music CD that came with that game.
 The most important moment, however, is the second time he gave me a video game.
-He presented me with a Game Boy cartridge I had never heard of.
+He gave me a Game Boy cartridge I had never heard of.
 On the cover was a dangerous-looking robot in a kneeling position.
 Metroid II: The Return of Samus adorned the cover.
 No box, no manual, it only had the plastic case.
 My cousin told me it was a very cool game, and I believed him.
 A game with a robot on the cover couldn’t be bad!

 I guess what is important is that Metroid II was the only Metroid game in my world.
 I was aware there were other Metroid games, of course.
 There’s a two in the title; I’m not an idiot.
 But those other titles might as well have not existed.
 I didn’t know what the first game was about, let alone that there was a third game on Super Nintendo.
 In hindsight it was a blessing.
 Had I played the other two games, I would not love Return of Samus as much as I love it today.
 It’s obviously the weakest entry in the series.
 But there was only me, my beloved Game Boy and the kneeling robot, so I was forced to extract every ounce of enjoyment out of the game.

 I don’t think most fans of Metroid games have had the same experience as me.
 I feel that most people first played Super Metroid.
 They might not have played it initially when it was released, but it’s a classic that everyone recommends.
 People emulated it, bought it on Virtual Console, people make sure to try it.
 It’s that important.
 There also seems to be an older, smaller crowd, that first played Metroid on NES.
-Those two types of fans, the Supers and the Classics then went on to try Metroid II.
+Those two types of fans, the Supers and the Originals then went on to try Metroid II.
 Why not?
-You have to play the Game Boy game, it’s supposed to be good, right?
-Their view of the Game Boy title was then skewed by their previous experiences.
+You have to play the Game Boy game, it’s supposed to be essential, right?
+Their view of the Game Boy title was then diminished by their previous experiences.
 Most of them seem to have found Return of Samus fascinating but ultimately frustrating.
 How can you not, when you’ve just played either Super Metroid or Metroid?
 You easily get lost because there is no map system, the rooms are too big for the screen’s resolution and never lead anywhere interesting.

 Day One: An Emotional Journey